CxRes/events-query-test/sections/representation.md

 ## Response {#representation-response}

+{: #representation-not-available}
+A server unable to provide a representation MUST NOT serve event-notifications.
+This does not apply in case of conditional request for representation that is not fulfilled.

 {: #representation-response-body}
 A server able to provide a stream with a representation and event-notifications transmits the representation immediately following the response header ({{stream-response-header}}).
 Otherwise, the response is the same as that described in {{stream-response}}.